 Chrome OS devices provide significantly more screen real estate to your app.
 As you consider the UI of your app when running on larger screens, make sure that it’s taking full advantage of the extra screen area available.
 In both the Replyexample above and the Rallyexample below, you can see that both apps take a different approach for taking advantage of the screen size increase.
 Reply adds space to make it look cleaner and friendlier, while Rally throws more data on the screen so users can see more with less scrolling or taps.

 A good place to start is by looking at things that may be hidden to the user, and how you can pull them out and make them visible.
 Whether that is showing more information about an item, making menu’s visible that may be hidden behind a right-click or long-press, or showing different or deeper navigation options now that you have a larger left-side navigation area.
-These are small wins that can improve your UX and give a more native feel, without a complete re-design and overhaul of the current experience.
+These are big usability wins that can improve your UX and give a more desktop-like feel to your app, without a complete re-design and overhaul of the current experience.

 Here are some recommendations for your app: